LiDAR-GS:Real-time LiDAR Re-Simulation using Gaussian Splatting: LiDAR Gaussian Splatting

 \subsection{Dynamic Instances Decomposition}

-During scene reconstruction, {\name} decomposes dynamic instances based on detection results as bounding boxes from the static background.
-As illustrated in \cref{fig:dynamic obj} and inspired by NSG\cite{ost2021nsg}, each dynamic instance is reconstructed in a standalone coordinate system, and we use the Kabsch algorithm\cite{lawrence2019kabsch} to estimate the relative pose between sequentially observed frames.
-Based on these tracked relative poses, we can integrate observations from subsequent frames to the reconstructed instance for the completeness of instance-wise reconstruction.
-Then, during rasterization, reconstructed Gaussians of each instance are placed w.r.t. the relative pose of the static background for a joint rendering.
+In dynamic scenes, LiDAR-GS decomposes dynamic instances by utilizing detection results represented as bounding boxes, effectively distinguishing them from the static background.
+As illustrated in \Cref{fig:dynamic obj} and inspired by NSG~\cite{ost2021nsg}, each dynamic instance is reconstructed within a standalone coordinate system, and we use the Kabsch algorithm~\cite{lawrence2019kabsch} to estimate the relative pose between sequentially observed frames (If not provided).
+Using these tracked relative poses, we integrate observations from subsequent frames to enhance the completeness of instance-wise reconstruction.
+During rasterization, reconstructed Gaussians of each instance are placed w.r.t. the relative pose of the static background for a joint rendering.